 We can have sentimental attachments to things, or we may believe our things have hidden monetary value, but the main reason we hang on to things is fear.
 However misguided, we can fear the loss of security, status, comfort, and love when we throw things out.

-And our possessions embody our memories, our hopes and our dreams, representing who we believe we are now, and who we believe the better version of ourselves will be in the future.
+Additionally, our possessions embody our memories, our hopes and our dreams, representing who we believe we are now, and who we believe the better version of ourselves will be in the future.
 So it comes as no surprise that it can be difficult to let go.
 "Tidying lets you stare in the face all of your core beliefs and what you’re living your life based on,” says Sue Rasmussen, a Minneapolis life coach and decluttering professional.

 “You hold onto things based on hope,” says June Saruwatari, author of Behind the Clutter, a book that looks at not just the physical stuff that takes up room in our lives, but the mental clutter that keeps us from feeling productive and happy.
 "We hope to lose weight, hope to catch up on reading, hope to finish that abandoned project.
 But when we don’t, it’s hard not to feel like a failure about it…how many items do you need to hold onto before it starts controlling your life?”